ccarroll929/my-react-portfolio/README.md

 - Clone the repository and enter `npm install` in the command line to install all dependencies
 - Enter `npm run dev` in the command-line to start the application server on your localhost

-### Set Up Form / Contact Submission

-Then, create a (free) [Formspree Account](https://formspree.io) to collect and manage your contact submissions.
-Create a `.env` file and paste in `REACT_APP_FORM_ID="not-a-real-form-id"`.
-Then, replace `not-a-real-form-id` with the form id listed in your Formspree account (the last part of your form's endpoint: `https://formspree.io/f/not-a-real-form-id`).
-If you're using something other than Github Pages, such as Vercel, Heroku, or Netlify, set up these variables in that provider's UI/dashboard.

 ## Contribution
 - Fork the repository